 Joseph P. McLaughlin, Jr., (PhD) is the principal investigator and director of the Pennsylvania Policy Database Project.
 He is also director of Temple’s Institute for Public Affairs and an assistant dean of Temple University’s College of Liberal Arts.
 McLaughlin teaches American politics and public policy in the department of political science.
 He joined Temple in March 2004 after a long career as government official and lobbyist working on major public policy issues in Philadelphia, Harrisburg, and Washington D. C. He served as a deputy to Philadelphia Mayor William J. Green III (1982-83) and senior advisor to Pennsylvania Governor Edward G. Rendell (2003-04).
 He was spokesman for the National Governors Association in Washington DC during the federalism and urban policy debates of the Carter and Reagan administrations (1978-82).
 From 1974-77, he was director of the Legislative Information Office of the Pennsylvania House of Representatives.
 As a reporter for the Chicago Tribune (1968-71), he covered state and local politics and government in Illinois.
 McLaughlin obtained his master’s (1992) and doctoral (1999) degrees in political science from Temple.

-Michelle Atherton is staff advisor for the Pennsylvania Policy Database Project, publications editor and senior policy writer and researcher for Temple University’s Center on Regional Politics.
-She is also assistant director of the Institute for Public Affairs, and director of the Pennsylvania Capital Semester, an internship program in Harrisburg for students at Temple and all Pennsylvania colleges and universities.
+Michelle J. Atherton is staff advisor for the Pennsylvania Policy Database Project, publications editor and senior policy writer and researcher for Temple University’s Center on Regional Politics.
+She is also associate director of the Institute for Public Affairs, and director of the Pennsylvania Capital Semester, an internship program in Harrisburg for students at Temple and all Pennsylvania colleges and universities.
 Atherton graduated summa cum laude from the University of Pittsburgh with a dual B.A. in English literature and philosophy of science.
 She holds a master’s degree in political science from Temple, where she was a University Fellow.
 She also served as a legislative intern to Philadelphia City Councilwoman Blondell Reynolds Brown, and taught American politics, the politics of race and political philosophy as a teaching assistant and adjunct instructor before joining the Institute for Public Affairs in 2008.

 Justin Gollob is the former project coordinator for the Pennsylvania Policy Database Project.
 Justin completed his PhD in political science at Temple University in the fall of 2007 and is currently a professor at Mesa State College.
 His research interests include legislative politics, state and local government, representation, and public policy.
-He recieved his MA in political science from Temple University in 2002 and his bachelors degree from Idaho State University in 1999.
+He recieved his MA in political science from Temple University in 2002 and his bachelor’s degree from Idaho State University in 1999.
 Gollob was previously the internship coordinator for the department of political science and an adjunct professor.
 He grew up in Pocatello, Idaho.

 Dan Lehman is the former graduate research manager for the Pennsylvania Policy Database project.
 He recently completed his dissertation on the role of political parties and interest groups in the mobilization of Latino voters.
 His current research interests includes parties and interest groups, race and ethnic politics, and American public policy.
 He graduated with BA degrees in political science and American studies from Temple University in May 2002, a MA from Temple in 2006, and a PhD from Temple in 2013.
 He grew up in Lebanon, PA.